rescript-lang/rescript-compiler/README.md

 When BuckleScript generates code, it may use either a curried (OCaml) or uncurried (JavaScript) calling convention depending on how the code gets optimized.
 The `[@bs]` attribute can be used to decorate functions and call-sites so that generated code is guaranteed to use the uncurried style.
-This guarentee eases integration with existing JavaScript code and avoids unnecessary overhead.
+This guarantee eases integration with existing JavaScript code and avoids unnecessary overhead.

 ##### Input: